OVIBALAJI/RecruitCRM_Assignment/README.md

 2) Open your browser and navigate to http://localhost:8000 to access the application.

+## API Documentation:
+1) This project provides API documentation using the OpenAPI Specification.
+The documentation describes the various endpoints, request/response payloads, authentication, and more.
+2) Open your browser and navigate to http://localhost:8080/docs to access the Swagger UI interface..

 ## Authentication Flow
     Register: Click on the "Register" link to create a new user account.
 Provide your email and password.